syncfusion/blazor-docs/src/common/visual-studio-code-integration/visual-studio-code-extensions/code-snippet.md

-# Visual Studio Code Extensions

-## Add the Syncfusion Blazor component
+# Add Syncfusion Blazor component in the Blazor application

 The Syncfusion Blazor code snippet utility for Visual Studio Code provides snippets for adding a Syncfusion Blazor component with various features in the Razor code editor file of the Blazor Application.

    > The Syncfusion Blazor code snippet is available from Essential Studio 2021 Volume 1 (`v19.1.0.54`).

+## Add a Syncfusion Blazor component

 The following steps help you to use the Syncfusion Blazor code snippet in your Blazor Application.